tdeekens/promster/readme.md

 - `accuracies`: an `Array<String>` containing one of `ms`, `s` or both
 - `getLabelValues`: a function receiving `req` and `res` on reach request.
 It has to return an object with keys of the configured `labels` above and the respective values
 - `normalizePath`: a function called on each request to normalize the request's path.
 Invoked with `(path: string, { request, response })`
 - `normalizeStatusCode`: a function called on each request to normalize the respond's status code (e.g. to get 2xx, 5xx codes instead of detailed ones).
-Invoked with `(statusCode: nummber, { request, response })`
+Invoked with `(statusCode: number, { request, response })`
 - `normalizeMethod`: a function called on each request to normalize the request's method (to e.g. hide it fully).
 Invoked with `(method: string, { request, response })`
 - `skip`: a function called on each response giving the ability to skip a metric.
 The method receives `req`, `res` and `labels` and returns a boolean: `skip(req, res, labels) => Boolean`
 - `detectKubernetes`: a boolean defaulting to `false`.
 Whenever `true`is passed the process does not run within Kubernetes any metric intake is skipped (good e.g. during testing).